-Vision: Working together towards a more perfect county and Union.
+Vision: Supporting the application of better methods for working together towards a more perfect county and Union.

 The Mission of the Independent Voters of Brown County IN is to support candidates for political office and appointees to boards and commissioners that support basic governance principles and will work together towards a more perfect union and county.